Itimoto/Potato.Irish-Server/README.md

 (If it's any help, checking the CentOS version (with `cat /etc/centos-release`, if I remember correctly) returned `CentOS 6.10 (Final)` instead of `CentOS 6.7 (Final)`)

 ---
+## Commentary

+Truthfully, the site wasn't exactly... meant to be much more than the Potato Launcher -- y'know, with `Pongtato`, `Robotato`, `???tato`, etc. But it came to solve a couple of long-standing goals of mine:
+1) To design a full, responsive website,
+2) To feature a portfolio, and
+3) To have an outlet for my projects.
+Almost a blog, really.

+#### Challenges
+I didn't know much HTML.
+Or CSS.
+Or browser-based Javascript.
+Boy, was *that* a major hurdle.
+On top of that, utilizing 'mobile-first' philosophies -- with smaller images, smaller loading times, and attempts to keep the site as speedy as possible -- played the most significant role.

+The same thing goes for the 'Articles' page, which is my first 'web scraper'.
+But not quite.
+Sort-of.

+But I did build the site from scratch, unlike prior tries.
+Sure, there *was* some script-kiddie-ing involved, but only for learning purposes.

+---
 ## Credit Where Credit Is Due.
 This project would not have been possible without other, external contributions.
 Though I'm unsure as to whether to cite them as *contributors* or *vendors*, here lie the external libraries used: